CAUCA-9-1-1/angular-lib/README.md

 # ANGULAR Library "cause-lib"

 This repository is home to the ANGULAR Library on which survip and survip-mobile are built.
-This library are is open source projects using Angular and Angular Material.
+This library is an open source projects using Angular and Angular Material.
 While ANGULAR-LIB is mapping oriented, this library can easily serve other purposes as it contains many components and services that may benefit any web application.

 ### Getting started

 See our [Getting Started Guide](https://github.com/CAUCA-9-1-1/angular-lib/blob/master/guides/getting-started.md) if you're building your first project with ANGULAR Library.

+Right now, there is no official documentation.
+So now, you can look at the [documention](https://rawgit.com/CAUCA-9-1-1/angular-lib/master/documentation/index.html) of the demo application.

 ### Project status